theRealWardo/ebpf-docker-for-mac/README.md

 ## Maintenance

 Docker published their for-desktop kernel's [on Docker hub](https://hub.docker.com/r/docker/for-desktop-kernel/tags?page=1&ordering=last_updated) you may need to update the Dockerfile for the latest kernel that matches your linuxkit host VM.
+To do this:

+1. Run `uname -r` and you should get something like `5.10.104-linuxkit`
+2. Filter the [Docker hub image tags](https://hub.docker.com/r/docker/for-desktop-kernel/tags?page=1&ordering=last_updated&name=5.10.104) by the kernel version number (eg. 5.10.104)
+3. Replace the image tag in the first line of the `Dockerfile` with the tag you found for your kernel
+4. Build and play!